ShadowXeldron/S3AIR-Scoring-Revisited/README.md

 ### Known Issues

- - S Ranks appear as A ranks on the score menu (not sure why)
  - I have sort of added a background image to the score select, but it does not work correctly.
 The score menu may need to be completely rewritten for it to work properly.
  - Achievements Plus support is only partially implemented as the custom achievements do not have triggers.